magnifying-glass menu

 Arts.
 Performance.
 Community.
 Connection.

-Shepparton Festival commissions, develops and presents a thrilling 2-week annual program of events encompassing performance, music, literature, visual arts and food.
+Shepparton Festival commissions, develops and presents a thrilling annual program of events encompassing performance, music, literature, visual arts and food.
 The Festival brings people together from all walks of life to celebrate our vibrant creative community.

 A stellar arts festival that is locally treasured and valued beyond our region.

-We support the development of a creative community whose members seek, see, hear, andspeak truths of all kinds, with an ever-empathetic heart, an unflinching eye, an open mind, and the readiness to listen and grow.
+We support the development of a creative community whose members seek, see, hear, and speak truths of all kinds, with an ever-empathetic heart, an unflinching eye, an open mind, and the readiness to listen and grow.
 In this way, we enable and encourage our community to participate in art that strengthens and unites, while stimulating reflection and growth.

 We are creative, inclusive and courageous.
 We value the arts, our community, our diverse histories and our strengths.
 We value discourse and seek influences within and beyond Greater Shepparton that can help us understand, improve, and set and achieve our goals.